exonum/exonum-doc/src/advanced/consensus/requests.md

 `u32` and `u64` are nonnegative integers of appropriate size (32 and 64 bits).

+`BitVec` is a bit vector containing as many elements as there are validators in the system.

 ### `RequestPropose`

+Used to obtain missing `Propose` messages from the node having them (node that sent `Prevote` or `Precommit` message for some proposal is assumed to have that proposal).
+It has the following fields:

 - **from**: PublicKey
   Requestor's public key.